gramener/uifactory/README.md

 To release a new version:

+- `npm run lint` to ensure no errors
 - In `README.md`, update the [Change log](#change-log)
 - Update `version` in all files and examples, and mainly in [package.json](package.json)